CHAIR – Sue Kennedy

 Kate moved to Tasmania in 2018 to enrol in English Honours at UTAS and graduated in 2019.
 She is currently completing a Diploma of Family History through UTAS and writing a book about her great-great-grandfather, a master mariner and marine assessor who sailed his own ship to Australia in 1826.

-Daniela operates Bright South, an arts enabling business that helps Tasmanian writers and artists promote their work and achieve sustainable lifestyles, and also publishes Tasmanian writing.
+Daniela operates Bright South, an ‘enabling business’ that helps Tasmanian writers and artists refine and promote their work and achieve sustainable lifestyles; and which also publishes Tasmanian writing.

 She was a Senior Environmental Consultant at NGHConsulting for more than a decade, and has also worked in tourism, as a marketing officer, manager and guide, and an English teacher in Europe.
-She has degrees in science, arts and fine arts.
+She has degrees in science, arts (English and history) and fine arts.

 Daniela is passionate about raising literacy and the general capacities of Tasmanians to achieve their potential.
-She mentors people on the autism spectrum (since the 1990s), and also in a professional capacity.
+She has particular interest in supporting people on the autism spectrum, and has been mentoring people on the spectrum since the 1990s.

 Kartanya Maynard is a trawlwoolway woman of nipaluna/Hobart in lutruwita/Tasmania.
 Since a young age Kartanya has been a storyteller and always aspired to be an artist.
 She has gone onto establishing herself as a musician and is now emerging as a writer and poet.